-There was then, a Church of God 'apostolic succession' from the original apostles that we can document through the middle of the third century (details on most those leaders can be found in the related links).
+There basically is a Church of God 'apostolic succession list' from the original apostles that we can document through the middle of the third century (details on most those leaders can be found in the related links).

 What about after the middle of the third century?

 Essentially, because of the severe persecutions was under the reigns of Decius and Gallus in the mid-3rd century, the names of the successors are not clear.
 But a laying on of hands succession would have continued.
 Groups from Asia Minor, including some of the Paulicians claimed ties.

 After the third century, many dispersed all over.
 Some apparently ended up in the British Isles.
 Interestingly, the Celtic/Keltic churches, around 600 A.D. claimed to have been descended from the church of the Ephesians/Smyrnaeans:

 The Keltic Churches of Ireland, of Galloway, and of Iona were at one with the British Church.
 These claimed, like Southern Gaul and Spain, to have drawn their faith from the Apostolic See of Ephesus.
 Their liturgies, or such fragments as have come down to us, bear marks of belonging to the Oriental family of liturgies.
 (Dawson W. The Keltic Church and English Christianity.
 Transactions of the Royal Historical Society (New Series), 1884, p.
 377 doi:10.2307/3677978 )